e3modelling/OPEN-PROM/Installation Guide and Tutorials/00_README.md

     A brief guide about automatically creating new Github issues, by adding a specifically formatted type of comment in your code.

-- ***10_Set up Github Actions for GAMS code using GAMS Engine:***

-    Basic steps to properly set up Github Actions running GAMS code.

-OPEN-PROM ("open PROMETHEUS") is an energy-economy model currently under development; the present version is based on MENA-EDS ENERGY MODEL v4.0 (c) E3Modelling 2020.

-Extensive documentation of the PROMETHEUS model (on which both MENA-EDS and OPEN-PROM are based) can be found here: https://e3modelling.com/modelling-tools/prometheus/

-OPEN-PROM is written in GAMS (*G*eneral *A*lgebraic *M*odelling *S*ystem https://gams.com/) and its main file is `main.gms`.